Skip to main content

 • Report any concerns about your child’s development, including her hearing and vision, to her physician or other healthcare professional.

-• Warm, consistent and responsive discipline techniques are associated with positive results.
+• Empathetic, consistent and responsive discipline techniques are associated with positive behavior outcomes.
 Praise good behavior.

 Resources